 Plenty of programs for professional growth exist.
 But what about personal growth?
 Broaden your definition of development to include things like community service and language lessons.
 Learning new things, even when they are not work related, can hone employees learning skills.
-In turn, that personal development will improve both performance and loyalty!
+In turn, that personal development will improve both performance and loyalty.

 Help with holistic wellbeing

 Employees need to thrive in their personal lives to thrive at work.
 Overall wellbeing is made up of many dimensions, so encourage your employees to reflect on and take care of each area.
 Just providing wellbeing programs isn’t enough.
 Leaders need to foster a work culture in which talking about mental health is normalized.
-But a quick reminder: people leaders are not counselors but can guide employees to the right resources if needed.
+But a quick reminder: People leaders are not counselors and can guide employees to the right resources if needed.

 Create shared meaning

 Don’t wait for the big accomplishments and milestone anniversaries to recognize employees!
 They deserve to be engaged and appreciated on a more daily basis.
 This is made possible with recognition technology including anything from a social engine to nominations and beyond.
 In turn, you’ll further emphasize the other five strategies above.
-Acknowledge independent (and team!) successes, foster personal connection, cultivate a culture of openness, and share stories of progress towards organization goals.
-Ultimately, you’ll demonstrate how truly valued employees much more frequently.
+Acknowledge independent (and team) successes, foster personal connection, cultivate a culture of openness, and share stories of progress towards organization goals.
+Ultimately, you’ll demonstrate how truly valued employees are much more frequently.
 Talk about the peak of a more “human” employee experience!